freddy-alexis-ht/Git-GitHub/README.md

 ***e) Create a new file in GitHub***

-Pull request: If we want to merge the branch-A with master, a pull-request will be useful to analyze the changes, this will be done by someone with higher skills.
+Pull request: If we want to merge the branch-A with master.
+A pull-request will be useful to analyze the changes, this will be done by someone with higher skills.
 This is usually done from the local-repo, but it's possible from the remote-repo too.

-- GitHub -> 'historia' folder -> Add file: Create new file -> batman.md (copy and paste text)
+- GitHub -> 'historia' folder -> Add file: Create new file -> batman.md (add some text)
 - Commit message: batman.md created
 - Create a new branch for this commit and start a pull request.
   - Branch-name: branch-patch-batman